 Under fault and circuit switching conditions, the voltage may fall or rise transiently.
-The fall or rise in voltage will be affected by the method of earthing of the neutral point of Vector's network - the customer will need to take this into account when selecting their equipment.
+The fall or rise in voltage will be affected by the method of earthing of the neutral point of Vector's network - the customer must take this into account when selecting their equipment.